-AW1.3 requires that alpaca are routinely monitored for BCS.
-It is recommended that alpaca have their BCS assessed at least three times during the production cycle, for example as follows:
+AW1.3 requires that sheep are routinely monitored for BCS.
+It is recommended that sheep have their BCS assessed at least three times during the production cycle, for example as follows:

-- In mid-pregnancy, to allow for any adjustment in feeding for female alpaca in poor condition prior to the period of increased nutritional need in late pregnancy. - In late pregnancy, after the previous year's cria has been weaned so that female alpacas of lower BCS can be offered supplemental feed in lactation if necessary. - In early lactation, to ensure that the increased energy demand of feeding a cria is not causing females to lose body condition.
+- When lambs are weaned; to allow for ewes to be managed appropriately for the expected gain in BCS in the run up to breeding. - In mid-pregnancy, at least for ewes bearing multiple lambs, to allow for any adjustment in feeding for ewes in poor condition prior to the period of increased nutritional need in late pregnancy. - Prior to lambing so that ewes of lower BCS can be offered supplemental feed in lactation if necessary.